-Reproduces by seed and rhizome fragments.
+- Yellow flag iris reproduces by seed and rhizome fragments.

 Habitat & Ecology

 - Take care to ensure that all plant parts have been removed from the area and disposed of by burning or placing in a thick garbage bag and take to the landfill.

 - The application of a benthic barrier may be used.
 Cut the plant down to the base and lay down a heavy rubber mat to block light and weigh down rhizomes.
 This will smother plants and should be left on for at least 70 days.

 For alternative planting options to yellow flag iris download the ISCBC's Grow Me Instead brochure (pg.
 55 and 56).